-In addition, PURCHASER shall perform all measures necessary to protect the stream banks, streambed, and vegetation within the stream buffer shown on Exhibit A. The stream buffer is posted with "Timber Sale Boundary" signs, red flagging, and red paint.
+In addition, PURCHASER shall perform all measures necessary to protect the stream banks, streambed, and vegetation within the stream buffers shown on Exhibit A. The stream buffers are marked with "Timber Sale Boundary" posters, red flagging, and red paint.

 Necessary measures include, but are not limited to, the following, unless otherwise approved in writing by STATE: